-Start by never risking more than 1-2% of your account per trade, then follow the other risk management techniques outlined in this post, how to position size when swing trading.
+Start by never risking more than 1-2% of your account per trade, then follow the other techniques outlined in this post, how to position size when swing trading.

 Master a single trading strategy or setup, and then expand

 When you’re first starting out, I think it’s actually a good idea to experiment and test all kinds of different indicators, timeframes, and strategies.

 But once you’ve had your “fun” for a few months, it’s time to narrow down on the one or two concepts that make the most sense to you, and hopefully bring you the most profit, and really begin to specialize.